Skip to content

 use Psr\Http\Message\ServerRequestInterface;

-// Single rule handles all plans -- no need for separate rules per tier
+// A single rule handles all plans; no need for separate rules per tier.

 $config->throttles->add(